Grayground

-Grayground (stylized as grayground.) is the debut studio album of South Korean singer and record producer Gray.
+Grayground (stylized as grayground.) is the debut studio album by South Korean singer and record producer Gray.
 It was released on August 17, 2021 through AOMG.

 Singles

 "I Don't Love You" was pre-released on August 10, 2021.
 It charted at number 121 on the Gaon Digital Chart.

 Music and lyrics

 Grayground encompasses trendy mainstream black music genres such as trap, funk, emo rap and dancehall with a strong touch of pop.
 It has songs with delicate instrumental composition such as "Rise", whose energetic rhythm creates a refreshing mood; "Ready to Love", which features rippling horn sounds; and "Eternal Sunshine", which features Jason Lee's sentimental saxophone performance in its postlude.
 The pre-release single "I Don't Love You" is a song about ending a relationship without regret.
 It has an "addictive melody" and "lyrics you can empathize with".
 The lead single "Party for the Night" is a cheerful party song with Lee Hi's catchy hook and Loco's smooth rap.
 It features modernized beats and melodies that drew inspiration from 90's hip-hop.